 You’ll be able to work out in the privacy of your own home.
 You will get 100% personal attention.
 You won’t have to travel or sit in traffic.
 The setup will be simple and easy.
 So it could be a good fit if all of that appeals to you.

 Personal training does cost, but someone has trained and learned to give you that skill.
 Some gyms will provide a free session to sell themselves and see if it’s the right fit for you.
 It also helps you get familiar with equipment and techniques as well as the gym rules.

 You can find free help online by checking youtube for videos, but it’s not personally designed for you.
+And check out these workout DVDs for beginners here.
 It can be a great place to start though.
 Some other free programs are Mountain Athletics from Northface, Fit Star Yoga and Fit Star Personal Training, Nike and Training Club, Sworkit Lite, C25K, 5K Runner Trainer, and Official Lindora Learn for Life.
 Check those out and see if one might work for you if you think personal training is out of your range.